Lost & Found: Ageless Wisdom for the Soul

 My Stories Go Unread, but Life Goes On

 Maybe, in all the hype, I was the one who needed to see, hear, and read of the greatness of the Almighty.
-Twelve years of writing, often venting, about the nonsense that overstimulated my senses and took me down roads I never thought I’d walk.
-What if, in God’s perfect and secretive way, He challenged me to write every piece of my heart (well, almost every piece) so that I can look back to see Him there.
+Twenty years of writing, often venting, about the nonsense that overstimulated my senses and took me down roads I never thought I’d walk.
+Along the way, the powerful existence of God in the midst of every battle, every failure, and every loss.
+My writing is a reminder of all He’s done, and I’m the one who needs reminding, more than anyone.

 That’s been the question of my life and the fight in our relationship.
 “Where are you, God?”
+It’s a wrestling match I usually lose.

 “I am always here,” he says, through my screaming and kicking moments of rage.
 God tolerates my anger.
 I pray it away, but it never leaves me, and neither does He.
 Which seems odd to me, because how does peace and anger both reside in one human soul?
 I can’t answer that, but I can assure you it does.

 Reflecting I ask, “What in the world led me, in 2014, to create a website?”
 Honestly, there is no answer.
 They asked me back then, and I said, “I don’t know.”
-I could use it to inspire others, but the others who need it probably never hear a word.
+I could use it to inspire others, but the others who need it probably never hear or read a word.
 I could use it to market myself as a speaker and writer, but I don’t really do that.

 In all these years, I write because what’s on my heart needs to be released.
 Sharing myself on a screen is safe.
 Also, I can’t be interrupted here.
 No one else gets to say a word!
 Insert mischievous grin here.

 I matter.
 My words, even if no other human ever reads them, always matter.
 There is significance and purpose in this comfort and truth.
+What I share draws me closer to God and helps me see what the world wants me to ignore.

 For the first time in years, I see myself as something more than the everyday labels.
 Don’t get me wrong, I love my life.
 I love being a wife, daughter, mother, nana, and all the things that come with it.
 And yes, they’ve all defined me at one time or another in profound ways.
+While my life is full of all of the above, there’s a purpose and plan that’s higher than it all.

 We evolve through time.
 I am no longer the person I was as a young teenage mother.
 I’m no longer the person I was a year ago!
 Time, combined with my effort to surrender, along with God’s grace and mercy, has healed all wounds.
 Some say that’s not possible.
 I suggest revisiting the definition of surrender.

 Today is a new day.
 I don’t necessarily feel new.
 My body has aged.
 Wrinkles tell their own story of life.
 Dying my hair and going to the bathroom at 3:00 am are competing for a medal.
 The gift of aging seems to be lacking.
+That’s not the rejuvenation I’m referring to.

 The truth is so much of life is still ahead, even if it’s only one more day.
 In a single moment, a person can feel the greatest pleasure, happiness, or thrill of their life.
 It can happen at 15, 35, or 90.
 Age doesn’t come with a stop sign.
 We don’t stop experiencing the joys of living just because our entire life moves towards dying.